Responsibilities of Membership

 Pay Attention To Your Email

-BYOC uses email extensively to keep members up to date.
+BYO uses email extensively to keep members up to date.
 It’s your responsibility to check your email regularly.
-If you don’t, you’ll miss schedule changes and other information that’s vital to your participation in BYOC.
+If you don’t, you’ll miss schedule changes and other information that’s vital to your participation in BYO.
 If this requirement is problematic, please let us know.